Mirza Abbas: Charges and convictions

 On 25 February 2007, Abbas was arrested when he went to submit his wealth statement to the Anti-Corruption Commission (ACC).
 He was among the first list of 50 graft suspects.

 On 15 July 2007, ACC filed a case against Abbas, former BNP MP Ali Asgar Lobi and Mahfuzul Islam, a government official.
 The case accused them of illegally allotting an industrial plot in Tejgaon Industrial Area for Pacific Chemicals Ltd, a company owned by Lobi in 2006.

-On 12 May 2008, Abbas was sentenced to 8 years' imprisonment on charges of invading tax upon his income for during 1990–2007 and also, furnishing false information in the tax returns.
+On 12 May 2008, Abbas was sentenced to 8 years' imprisonment on charges of evading tax upon his income for during 1990–2007 and also, furnishing false information in the tax returns.

 On 6 March 2014, ACC filed a graft cast against Abbas over corruption in plot allocation among journalists when he was the housing and public works minister.
 After a Supreme Court ruling, he was released on bail from jail in April 2016.
 In 2025, he was acquitted by the court in these cases.

 On 6 January 2016, after the surrender, Abbas was jailed in connection with two violence cases.
 The cases were filed in December 2014 and January 2015.
 In 2024, he was freed from jail.

+Prior to the 2026 general election, rivalry developed between Abbas and Nasiruddin Patwary of the National Citizen Party.
+Both criticized each other on social media and in public statements, press briefings, and political events, exchanging accusations regarding political credibility.
+Their exchanges drew significant media and public attention.